-Lasha Talakhadze: An Unstoppable Force Who Moves Immovable ObjectsPOSTED ON Oct 31, 2019
+Lasha Talakhadze: An Unstoppable Force Who Moves Immovable ObjectsUPDATED ON Jul 12, 2022

 For those of you who don’t know him, Lasha Talakhadze is fast becoming something of a European legend.
 At twenty-six-years-old, Talakhadze is a pro-weightlifter and Olympic champion.
 He has also been World and European Champion four times, competing in the super-heavy category.
 He has won IWF Male Lifter of the Year a couple of times and broke the word snatch record at the 2016 Olympics, breaking the previous record, Behdad Salimi’s 214kg, with a whopping 215kg.
 In the same competition, he totalled 473kg across his lifts, setting another world record.

 Though he suffered a setback in 2013, being banned from competing for two years due to doping, Talakhadze has since come back strong, proving himself the consummate athlete.
 Basically, when you’re talking heavy lifting, and when you’re talking Oly, Lasha Talakhadze is the man to watch: he has since shown himself even stronger than previously imagined.

 Whilst he has recently done himself proud on-stage, boasting the heaviest weight of all time at the 2019 IWF Weightlifting Championship, and earning three gold medals (snatch at 218kg, clean & jerk at 264, both world records alone and total), it’s his off-stage antics that have recently stunned the world’s lifting community.